 Becoming a coach was not a choice, it was something I HAD to do.
 I knew there were others out there suffering like did, and I now had the answer.

 If you are resonating with my story and have been nodding your head in agreement while reading, we may be a great fit.
-I coach women either in my 6 week one-on-one coaching program, or my 12 week group coaching program.
+I'm always taking applications for in my high-end group coaching program 'Immersion'.

-If jumping into an extensive program like those right away feels like too much, too soon I would suggest checking out the 10 Day Wildly Alive Weight Loss Experience or downloading the Wildly Alive Weight Loss Kickstart Guides.
+If jumping into an extensive program like those right away feels like too much, too soon I would suggest checking out the 21 Day Get Moving Challenge 🙂

-Those are a great way to dabble in some Wildly Alive work without a huge commitment.
+That's a great program to dabble in some Wildly Alive work without a huge commitment.